danjool/monogon/public/mogolom/mogolom.md

 - **One-Click Optimization**: Automatically improve diagram layouts
 - **Stop Optimization**: Ability to stop the optimization process early
 - **Example Library**: Pre-loaded examples to demonstrate capabilities
-- **Detailed Statistics**: Track edge crossings and optimization progress
+- **Statistics**: Track edge crossings and optimization progress
 - **Responsive Design**: Resizable split-pane interface
-- **Visual Feedback**: Progress bar and completion notifications
+- **Visual Feedback**: Diagrams include extra blue and red dots to indicate inappropriate crossings

 ## Usage

 1. Enter or paste your Mermaid diagram code in the editor
-2. Click "Optimize Layout" to start the optimization process
+2. Click "Optimize" to start the optimization process
 3. Watch as MOGOLOM iteratively improves your diagram
 4. If needed, click "Stop Optimization" to end the process early
-5. When complete, the optimized diagram will be displayed with statistics
+5. At all times the optimized diagram will be displayed with statistics
+6. Export via:
+    - **Export to Mermaid live** opens another tab with code in url
-6. Copy the optimized Mermaid code for use in your projects
+    - Copy the optimized Mermaid code for use in your projects

 ## Technical Implementation